Ritika-Goyal11/API-flask/README.md

    The application will be available at `http://localhost:5000`.

 2. **Access the application:**
-   - Go to the home page and input an IP address to fetch geolocation data.
+   - Going to the home page and giving an IP address as input to fetch geolocation data.
    ![Input Page](https://github.com/user-attachments/assets/151a5696-2a9a-4620-9f8e-b1f6dd544e1a)

 ### Using Docker

-To run the application using Docker, follow these steps:
+To run the application using Docker, following these steps:

 1. **Build the Docker image:**